 Or, you can make them yourself, by cutting 12×12 squares of plain, unbleached muslin, cotton batiste, or silk organza.
-Make sure to staystitch and pink all four edges to prevent unraveling.
+If you go the DIY route, make sure to staystitch and pink all four edges to prevent unraveling.

-Other great options include a white, cotton men’s handkerchief or even parchment paper.
+Sew easy tip: Other great options for pressing cloths include a white, cotton men’s handkerchief or even parchment paper.

 While you’re buying your ironing tools, go ahead and pick up a lint roller.
 It is cheap and great for quickly cleaning up pesky pieces of threads that insist on clinging to your ironing board or dress in progress.

-A tailor’s ham, a seam roll, and a clapper are commonly recommended pressing tools.
+A tailor’s ham, a seam roll, and a sleeve board are commonly recommended pressing tools.

 Here’s what you need to know about these pressing tools…

-Ignore your iron’s water chamber and use a 99 cent spray bottle from Walmart or the Dollar Store.
-You’ll keep your sanity.
+And ignore your iron’s water chamber and use a 99 cent spray bottle from Walmart or the Dollar Store.
+You’ll avoid drippy messes and keep your sanity.

 Life is the ultimate red carpet event.
 Dress for it!